frejlarssen/gnucash-codecrucible-reports/README.md

 `(load (gnc-build-userdata-path "transaction-extended.scm"))`

-`(load (gnc-build-userdata-path "transaction-tags.scm"))`

 If there **isn't** a file called _config-user.scm_ in that directory, then you can either create one and put the above line in it or you can simply use the file that came with the zip file.

 ### Step 5.
 Restart GnuCash

-After restarting GnuCash, the custom "Transaction Report with Tags" should be available under the Reports - Experimental menu.
+After restarting GnuCash, the custom "Transaction Report Extended" should be available under the Reports - Experimental menu.

 ## The two reports